gwpy/gwpy/docs/table/rate.rst

    >>> ax.set_title('LIGO Hanford Observatory event rate for GW100916')
    >>> plot.show()

-This code is a snippet of the example on :ref:`example-table-rate_binned`.
+This code is a snippet of the example on :ref:`gwpy-example-table-rate_binned`.